Kotlin/dokka/docs/topics/runners/gradle.md

 [//]: # (title: Gradle plugin)

-To generate documentation for a Gradle-based project, you can use [Dokka Gradle plugin](#applying-the-plugin).
+To generate documentation for a Gradle-based project, you can use the [Dokka Gradle plugin](#applying-the-plugin).

 It comes with basic autoconfiguration (including multi-project and multiplatform builds), has convenient [Gradle tasks](#generating-documentation) for generating documentation, and provides a great deal of [configuration options](#configuration) to customize output.

-You can play around with Dokka and see how it can be configured for various projects by visiting [Gradle example projects](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/examples/gradle).
+You can play around with Dokka and see how it can be configured for various projects by visiting our [Gradle example projects](https://github.com/Kotlin/dokka/tree/%dokkaVersion%/examples/gradle).

 ## Applying the plugin